I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

 Remember the strawberries I mentioned earlier having natural sugars?
 They’re naturally sweet without the added sugar and crap they put in processed snacks, and yes, some pre-workouts, too.
-These too have been pumped full of all kinds of nasty stuff unless you do a little digging for the good ones.
+These too have been pumped full of all kinds of nasty stuff unless you do a little digging for a good, natural preworkout.

-For these, I’d recommend cherry picking only the ones without beta alanine.
-But then, it still has to give you the pumps you need before hitting the gym for intense workouts – the 4-gauge claims to offer just that, and in this review, we set out to find out just how true these claims are – turns out it does pack quite punch.
+For these, I’d recommend cherry picking a beta alanine-free preworkout.
+But then, it still has to give you the pumps you need before hitting the gym for intense workouts – the 4-gauge claims to offer just that, and in this 4-gauge preworkout review, we set out to find out just how true these claims are – turns out it does pack quite the punch.

 You get the best of both worlds.
 Satisfy your cravings and get the nutritional benefits fruits provide.

 What I love about fruit is that it’s a lot lower in calories compared to a bowl of ice cream.
 You get more volume (more food) in your diet without the unnecessary calories.
 This will help fill you up more, which will help you from craving more sugar in a couple of hours.